WAKE WELL by following these Sleep Hygiene factors and ten tips:

-Most people have no real idea of how long they average each night.
+Most people have no real idea of how long they sleep on average each night.
 Sleeping between 6.5 to 7.5 hours a night is recommended for most adults.
 New research has found that people sleeping fewer than 6 hours a night were 11 per cent more likely to develop, or even die, from heart disease or stroke.
 On the other hand, however, Sleeping too much may also be harmful, however, with the study indicating that those sleeping greater than 8 hours had a 33 percent greater risk of problems.Teenagers ideally need a minimum of 9 hours quality sleep due to the developmental stage their bodies are in.

 Power napping during the day can be helpful.
 Nap 10-20 minutes only and do it before 3PM.